 The decision to invest in your graduate education is an important step toward meeting your future goals.
 Evening MBA students typically use a combination of company-sponsored tuition support and educational loans to fund their educational endeavors.

 If you are interested in receiving financial assistance through federal loan programs you should complete the FAFSA (Free Application for Federal Student Aid).
-The FAFSA is completed online by going to www.fafsa.ed.gov.
 Follow the instructions provided to secure a “PIN” number and save the number for further use.
 The University of Colorado Boulder treats the summer term as the final semester of the academic year.
-Therefore, to receive financial aid for summer of 2021 it is necessary to complete the 2020-2021 FAFSA.
-For the 2021-2022 academic year a 2021-2022 FAFSA must be completed.
+Therefore, to receive financial aid for the summer of 2024, it is necessary to complete the 2023-2024 FAFSA.
+For the 2024-2025 academic year, complete the 2024-2025 FAFSA.

 Quick Steps to Financial Aid